Project status: Closed

 Thanks for helping to choose the name, logo and uniform for Canberra’s newest school.
-As an important facility for the whole North Gungahlin community, we asked for the views of local families, teachers, parents of school children, community organisations and the broader Canberra community.
-We received your feedback through online voting, resident drop-in sessions, emails and social media which helped us finalise the different aspects of the school’s visual brand.
+As an important facility for the whole North Gungahlin community, we asked for the views of local families, teachers, parents of school children, community organisations and the broader Canberra community .
+We received your feedback, from 30 May to 13 July 2018, through online voting, resident drop-in sessions, emails and social media which helped us finalise the different aspects of the school’s visual brand.

 What we looked at:

 A new school is on its way in North Gungahlin, in the suburb of Taylor.
 As the first community facility within Taylor, the school will educate children from Taylor, Moncrieff and the future stages of Jacka while providing amenities for hire by local community groups and organisations including a school hall, oval and modern meeting rooms.
 We asked the community to choose the name, the logo and school uniform.

 We received 446 votes and the outcome is:

 - Margaret Hendry School